students working with a brain prop.

 Year 2

-During your second year, you'll study a number of core modules as well as specialist modules in your chosen pathway.
+During your second year, you’ll study four core modules as well as selecting one option module aligned with one of our professional pathways.

 Mind, Brain and Social Behaviour - Core